coreos/docs/os/getting-started-with-docker.md

 docker push registry.example.com:5000/apache
 ```

-Once the image is done uploading, you should be able to start the exact same container on a different CoreOS host by running:
+Once the image is done uploading, you should be able to start the exact same container on a different Container Linux host by running:

 ```sh
 docker run -d -p 80:80 registry.example.com:5000/apache /usr/sbin/apache2ctl -D FOREGROUND